Organization for Security and Co-operation in Europe: Fiscal history

 Since 1993, the OSCE's budget by year (in millions of euro) has been:

 Relations with the United Nations

 The OSCE considers itself a regional organization in the sense of Chapter VIII of the United Nations Charter and is an observer in the United Nations General Assembly.
-The Chairperson-in-Office gives routine briefings to the United Nations Security Council.
+The Chairman-in-Office gives routine briefings to the United Nations Security Council.

 The three dimensions

 Politico-military dimension (first dimension)

 The OSCE takes a comprehensive approach to the politico-military dimension of security, which includes a number of commitments by participating States and mechanisms for conflict prevention and resolution.
 The organization also seeks to enhance military security by promoting greater openness, transparency and co-operation.